• EarlyOom a year ago

 So you end up hitting roadblocks for seemingly simple Pydantic schemas.

-• jasonjmcghee 5 months ago
+• jasonjmcghee a year ago

 I meant between "structured output" and "function calling".
 Afaict one is outputting according to a schema and the other is outputting according to a schema... which will be used as the parameters to a function.